aimlapi/PowerShellAI/README.md

 ## Notice of Repository Closure

 This repository is now closed.
-I have moved to a new home to better serve its needs and continue development.
+I have moved it to a new home to better serve its needs and continue development.

 Thank you for your support and collaboration!